504VIPER/scientific-calculator/README.md

 ![image](https://user-images.githubusercontent.com/94506155/157987038-608b6a9b-d3fc-4564-8a8e-f045bdda4fd1.png)

-- Proposed use for analysis and studies
+- For analysis and studies